P3GLEG/Whaler/README.md

 ### How to run it

-This image has been pushed to `alpine/dfimage` (currently it still runs in debian)
+This image has been pushed to `alpine/dfimage`

 ```
 alias dfimage="docker run -v /var/run/docker.sock:/var/run/docker.sock --rm alpine/dfimage"